MSIA/2021-msia423-cai-hanyu-project/README.md

 ## Running the app

-**Connect to Northwestern VPN before running the following commends**
+**Connect to Northwestern VPN before running the following commands**

 ### 1. Build docker image